Vibrant Campus & Community

 Greek Housing Renovations - $825,000

 Greek life at Olivet College is almost as old has the institution itself.
 Literary societies were established by students looking for alternative social-cultural opportunities other than those organized by the college.
 Students wanted to lead, not be led.
 They were looking for a network of like-minded friends.
 They wanted a home.
-One hundred and seventy years later, students still seek these same experiences.
+One hundred and seventy-five years later, students still seek these same experiences.

 Chapter houses are a significant part of each organization’s unique and rich history.
 Unfortunately, time takes a toll on a house.
 Thanks to the following seven Greek society alumni who have taken the lead on this project, chapter houses are being refreshed, remodeled and rebuilt, all for the benefit of today’s and future generations of Greek students.